nikel-api/nikel-docs/docs/welcome.md

 :::note Important

 **This API is still currently in development.
-Some endpoints may change and the API is still yet to be versioned.**
+Some endpoints may change.**

-**If something breaks, please check the documentation for any recent breaking changes.**
+**If something breaks, please check the documentation for any recent breaking changes or contact [api@nikel.ml](mailto:api@nikel.ml).**

 Although the API is free, there are very lenient rate limits posed to prevent API abuse.

-The current rate limit is **20 requests per second on uncached requests**.
+The current rate limit is **20 requests per second for uncached requests**.
+Cached requests are not subjected to ratelimits.

 :::